 The doctrine of apocatastasis was condemned as heresy at the Second Council of Constantinople in AD 553.
 Apocatastasis was also opposed by Augustine, Jerome, and Luther, and it has never been widely taught within most Christian traditions.

-Apocatastasis was taught by Gregory of Nyssa, Clement of Alexandria, and Origen, but it is not a doctrine derived from a pure study of Scripture.
-Holding such a position requires mental gymnastics and blatant disregard for the plethora of passages that teach otherwise.
-John 3:16–18, Matthew 25:41, 46, and 1 John 5:12 explicitly define the difference between those who “have life” and those who are condemned.
-John 3:36, in particular, makes it clear that “whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.”
-Universalists contend that the word remains means “remains until some future date when it is lifted.”
-But that is human conjecture and not a faithful interpretation of the text.
-Remains means what it says.
-God’s wrath remains where disobedience remains (Romans 1:18; 2:5; Colossians 3:6; Ephesians 5:6).
-There are no second chances after death, according to Hebrews 9:27.
+Arguing against apocatastasis are passages such as John 3:16–18 and 1 John 5:12, which explicitly define the difference between those who “have life” and those who are condemned.
+John 3:36 makes it clear that “whoever believes in the Son has eternal life; whoever does not obey the Son shall not see life, but the wrath of God remains on him.”
+In Matthew 25:46, Jesus points to two distinct eternal destinies.
+God’s wrath remains where disobedience remains (Romans 1:18; 2:5; Colossians 3:6; Ephesians 5:6), and, according to Hebrews 9:27, there are no second chances after death.